-The search function in Magento is not one of their strong features, however installing a module can help you improve this functionality.
+The search function in Magento is not one of their strong features, however, installing a module can help you improve this functionality.
 You can check out the demo extensions provided by Amasty, Mirasvit, Mageplaza or MageDelight, install it on your website and improve your users’ search experience.

 Magento’s CMS section allows easy editing to current pages or adding new ones from the back-end.
-The CSM editor has custom layouts for various pages which use defined values for that page, stored in the database.
+The CSM editor has custom layouts for various pages that use defined values for that page, stored in the database.
 You can create static blocks on your page, style them according to your design, add customer contact form and widgets to it.

-While the process of editing CMS pages is rather easy, there are common issues and errors that come up, such as pages not found, different display than the desired one, missing editor, missing images etc.
+While the process of editing CMS pages is rather easy, there are common issues and errors that come up, such as pages not found, different display than the desired one, missing editor, missing images, etc.

 A popular solution to all of these is installing extensions such as Advanced Content Manager, which is customizable and easy to use.

-Importing products through a CSV file (comma separated values) is a widely used method to import products, orders and customer data straight into the admin panel.
+Importing products through a CSV file (comma-separated values) is a widely used method to import products, orders and customer data straight into the admin panel.
 It saves a lot of time if you want to switch from manually adding products in the catalog.

 As easy as this process can be, people still run into issues every now and then.
 Here is a list of the most common import issues when dealing with CSV files: